 Another way to become an aircraft mechanic is to acquire practical experience and hands-on training.
 In this approach, students secure an “on-the-job” learning placement at an aviation maintenance facility and learn everything they need to start their careers in the real world.

-Just like theoretical knowledge, a candidate’s practical knowledge will also be tested before receiving their license.
+As with theoretical knowledge, a candidate’s practical knowledge will also be assessed before receiving their certificate.

 Step 3: Pass the Licensing Examination

-The Federal Aviation Administration (FAA) oversees the licensing examination for fresh aircraft mechanics.
+The Federal Aviation Administration (FAA) oversees the licensing examination for new aircraft mechanics.
 This examination includes written, oral, and practical test sections.

 The questions are based on the AMT-General, AMT-Airframe, and AMT-Powerplant handbooks.